tatters/soundgen/README.md

 # Installation
 install.packages("soundgen")

 NB: Make sure all dependencies have been installed correctly!
-On Macs, you may need to do the following:
+For problems with seewave, see http://rug.mnhn.fr/seewave/ On Macs, you may need to do the following:
 * First install brew according to the instructions here: https://brew.sh/
 * Then run the following in a terminal